eclipse-edc/Samples/transfer/transfer-01-negotiation/README.md

 ### 4. How to fetch catalog on consumer side

-In order to offer any data, the consumer can fetch the catalog from the provider, that will contain all the contract offers available for negotiation.
+In order to request any data, the consumer must fetch the catalog from the provider, which contains all the contract offers available for negotiation.
 In our case, it will contain a single contract offer, the so-called "catalog".
 To get the catalog from the consumer side, you can use the following
 request: